dcouch440/my-portfolio/README.md

 </div>

-* Then use the command
+* Then after the proccess is completed use the command.

 ``` bash
 code .